bytemare/slsa/README.md

 ./verify-release.sh --repo <owner>/<repo> --tag <tag> --mode reproduce
 ```

-## SLSA Compliance Level 4
+## SLSA Alignment

+> **Note:** The current SLSA specification (v1.1/v1.2) formally defines Levels 1–3.
+Level 4 remains a work in progress.
+This workflow implements the Level 3 controls and produces extra reproducibility evidence so teams are prepared when Level 4 solidifies.

-The following table maps the [SLSA v1.2](https://slsa.dev/spec/v1.2-rc1/) and how this workflow meets each requirement.
+The following table maps the [SLSA v1.2](https://slsa.dev/spec/v1.2-rc1/) Level 3 requirements (summarized in `reqs.md`) to how this workflow addresses each safeguard today.

 | SLSA v1.2 Requirement | Sub-requirement                                        | Compliant | Evidence                                                                                                                                                                      |
 |-----------------------|--------------------------------------------------------|-----------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|